 Industrial cooperation is a key element in Terma's business.

 The Industrial Cooperation and Partnerships (IC&P) department supports all Terma corporate functions, Business Areas and Regions and is organizationally anchored in Market Development.
-The IC&P department is mainly focused on maximizing the value and quality of IC activities for our customers, government authorities and end users.
+The IC&P department is mainly focused on maximizing the value and quality of Industrial Cooperation activities for our customers, government authorities and end users.

 The IC&P department’s key tasks consist of providing the following:

-- IC one-point-of-contact for external parties (government entities, customers, obligors, and beneficiaries)
+- A one-point-of-contact for external parties (government entities, customers, obligors, and beneficiaries)

-- IC proposal writing and claim/confirmation of IC credits.
+- Industrial Cooperation proposal writing and claim and confirmation of IC credits

-Industrial cooperation is a prerequisite for maintaining and developing key competencies and capabilities in our field that are necessary for protecting Danish sovereignty, our national and European security interests, as well as to remain a competitive player in the global market.
-To do so, companies, such as Terma, enter into collaboration with foreign business partners to combine their unique strengths for the mutual benefit of all parties involved.
+Industrial Cooperation is a prerequisite for maintaining and developing key competencies and capabilities for Terma, and for building a Danish industrial base that supports protecting Danish and European security interests.
+To this end, Terma enters into collaboration with foreign business partners to combine unique strengths for the mutual benefit of all parties involved.

 Our approach to cooperation and partnerships always adhere to Terma’s Code of Conduct as well as our relevant internal policies, procedures, and training requirements.
+All employees responsible for these partnerships and offsets are trained within relevant procedures and policies, such as, but not limited to tailored anti-corruption training.
 Furthermore, the IC&P department monitors and oversees the existing ventures, while coordinating quality checks for any new business partners as part of Terma’s formal due diligence process.
 This is also done to ensure that every venture has a legitimate business case behind it.
 For the same reason, Terma does not employ any agents or brokers specifically linked to industrial cooperation projects.
-Read more about our work with anti-corruption and business ethics in the link below.
+Read more about our work with anti-corruption and business ethics in the link below

 Read more here.